ckyli/3301/README.md

-# Please look at the 'Appendix_Code' PDF to see the code used for my report's data analysis and statistical testing.
+# Please look at the 'Appendix-Code' PDF to see the code used for my report's data analysis and statistical testing.